DalipTandon/Typescript_learning/readme.md

 # Syntax
 * let variable :type=vaue (all the types in typescript are all lower case)
 * let variable :type=vaue (all the types in typescript are all lower case)

+# Diff between types and interfaces , interfaces and abstract classes
+* we can have union and intersection in types not in interfaces
+* class can implements interfaces not types
+* we can have default methods in abstract class not in interfaces